KatieB5/codewars_js_challenges/README.md

 Note:
 If you are given an array with multiple answers, return the lowest correct index.

+### breakCamelCase

+Complete the solution so that the function will break up camel casing, using a space between words.

+Example
+solution("camelCasing")  ==  "camel Casing"

 ## Running the tests

 'Node.js' must be installed if not already.